Questions and answers about the November ballot issue

 No, the issues will be combined into one question on the ballot.
 One vote for or against all three.
 Q. Why combine the no new millage bond issue and permanent improvement requests with an operating levy request?A.

 In the 1990s, Karrer Middle School was constructed with bond funds and then sat empty for an entire school year because the District did not have the accompanying operating dollars to staff the new facility.Q.
 What happens if the issue doesn’t pass?A.

 In the short term, the schools will continue to be overcrowded and class sizes would increase.
 Additionally, more portable classrooms could be a possibility.
 Q. Will safety and security upgrades be part of the no new millage bond issue/permanent improvement levy?A.

 Whenever new schools open, redistricting must take place.
-A redistricting committee will conduct a transparent process about a year before a new school opens in order to give parents plenty of time to adjust should their school attendance boundaries need to be shifted.
+A redistricting committee will conduct a transparent process about a year before a new school opens in order to give parents time to adjust should their school attendance boundaries need to be shifted.

 Q. What can Dublin City Schools do to control residential growth?

 A. When it comes to housing developments and overall community growth, Dublin City Schools has no zoning authority or the ability to assess developers impact fees for bringing more students and the associated costs to our District.
 We work closely with developers and the City of Dublin when we are made aware of new housing projects, but ultimately, Dublin City Schools cannot control student enrollment growth.
 Our mission is to educate all the students who live within our boundaries.